8 Visualizing distributions: Empirical cumulative distribution functions and q-q plots

 As an alternative to using histograms or density plots, we could simply show all the data points individually, as a point cloud.
 However, this approach becomes unwieldy for very large datasets, and in any case there is value in aggregate methods that highlight properties of the distribution rather than the individual data points.
 To solve this problem, statisticians have invented empirical cumulative distribution functions (ecdfs) and quantile–quantile (q-q) plots.
 These types of visualizations require no arbitrary parameter choices, and they show all of the data at once.
 Unfortunately, they are a little less intuitive than a histogram or a density plot is, and I don’t see them used frequently outside of highly technical publications.
 They are quite popular among statisticians, though, and I think anybody interested in data visualization should be familiar with these techniques.

 8.1 Empirical cumulative distribution functions

 To illustrate cumulative empirical distribution functions, I will begin with a hypothetical example that is closely modeled after something I deal with a lot as a professor in the classroom: a dataset of student grades.
 Assume our hypothetical class has 50 students, and the students just completed an exam on which they could score between 0 and 100 points.
 How can we best visualize the class performance, for example to determine appropriate grade boundaries?

-We can plot the total number of students that have received at least a certain number of points versus all possible point scores.
+We can plot the total number of students that have received at most a certain number of points versus all possible point scores.
 This plot will be an ascending function, starting at 0 for 0 points and ending at 50 for 100 points.
 A different way of thinking about this visualization is the following: We can rank all students by the number of points they obtained, in ascending order (so the student with the fewest points receives the lowest rank and the student with the most points the highest), and then plot the rank versus the actual points obtained.
 The result is an empirical cumulative distribution function (ecdf) or simply cumulative distribution.
 Each dot represents one student, and the lines visualize the highest student rank observed for any possible point value (Figure 8.1).